 Must receive an 80% or higher on all exams and submit a course evaluation.
 Credit will be posted to CPE Monitor and CEBroker where applicable.

 Course must be completed within 16 weeks.
-Upon completion of all five modules of the course you will accumulate 27 hours of CPE credit or 2.7 CEUs.
+Upon completion of all four modules of the course you will accumulate 27 hours of CPE credit or 2.7 CEUs.
 Then, upon the recommendation of your facilitator, we will send you a Certificate of Completion as a record of your accomplishments.